AckerlyXu/heima/articles/monitoring-and-diagnostics/insights-how-to-customize-monitoring.md

 * [Receive alert notifications](./insights-receive-alert-notifications.md) whenever a metric crosses a threshold.
 * [Enable monitoring and diagnostics](./insights-how-to-use-diagnostics.md) to collect detailed high-frequency metrics on your service.
 * [Scale instance count automatically](./insights-how-to-scale.md) to make sure your service is available and responsive.
-* [Monitor application performance](/documentation/articles/application-insights/app-insights-azure-web-apps/) if you want to understand exactly how your code is performing in the cloud.
-* Use [Application Insights for JavaScript apps and web pages](/documentation/articles/app-insights-web-track-usage/) to get client analytics about the browsers that visit a web page.
-* [Monitor availability and responsiveness of any web page](/documentation/articles/app-insights-monitor-web-app-availability/) with Application Insights so you can find out if your page is down.